 * Students typically complete this program in 2 years.
-Students enrolled in either the day or evening part time option must complete the program within 3 years for clinical preparedness.
+Students enrolled in either the day or evening option must complete the program within 3 years for clinical preparedness.

 The A.S. degree is designed for students who are looking for immediate entry into a career upon graduation.
 Most program courses directly relate to the identified career area.
 The remaining courses are comprised of general education courses.